refinedev/refine/documentation/docs/api-reference/mui/components/themed-layout.md

 };
 ```

-You can also make it sticky with the `isSticky` component.
-It is optional and is `true` by default.
-The usage example is below.
+You can also make it sticky using the `isSticky` property, which is optional and defaults to `true`.
+An example of its usage is shown below.

 ```tsx
 import { Refine } from "@refinedev/core";